g8hh/progress-knight3/README.md

 An incremental game developed by ihtasham42 and extended by Cameron Gott.
 Link to the game: https://ihtasham42.github.io/progress-knight/

 # dev-diary
+6/14/2021
+******* Change log *******
+-Added The Order of Discovery
+-
+** Adding a new life path **

+Today I'll be adding a few new life paths.
+By life path, I mean a set of related jobs.
+We have seen Commoner, Military and TAA life paths.

+To add a life path, I'll first be creating the game data for the job categories.
+This data lives in a couple of different places within main.js, so we'll need to keep track of all the changes we need to make.

+Step one: add new job data into const jobCategories object Step two: add individual job data to the const jobBaseData object Step three: add the unlock requirement, if any, to gameData.requirements.
+Step four: add a header row color to const headerRowColors.

+At the end of step one, we have a shiny new path named "The Order of Discovery".
+This will initially be a plain ole job path like we've seen, but it will grow into
+a core method of unlocking further items, skills, and esoteric knowledge to boost all aspects of life.

+All code added.
+Test time.

+Test one results:
+Upon page refresh inside of current game, successful render.
+Successful requirement behavior.
+I forgot tooltips... :D
+Other than tooltips and general balancing, everything is working well.
+Will probably focus balancing efforts on the related skills tree.

+6/11/2021

+I'm satisfied with my mastery of adding items.
+While I do enjoy thinking up new tooltips and new story directions to explain new items, it's getting a bit tedious.
+A new feature is badly needed, and the empty navbar space is calling my name.
+Right now, there are two main features I'm fairly certain I want to add.

+Society is the first feature.
+I've always imagined rebirths in this game preserving the forward flow of time.
+And while it's fun to fantasize about the personal growth of my individual character over the centuries and millenia, I've always wondered what's going on outside.
+How does society grow or decay with my actions?
+I always imagine the second rebirth as embracing evil in the form of destroying my entire nation.
+Upon rebirth, I'm starting in a refugee camp made up of scattered tents and ragged survivors of my previous destruction.
+So I want a feature that reflects the growth and decay of society, a feature that lets the player use their newfound power, skills, and ridiculous wealth to shape the world around them.

+War.
+Hard to read the military career tooltips without imagining massive battles and endless carnage.
+Another new tab will be devoted to fleshing out this mechanic.
+It'll provide an area to see your hard-earned Battle Tactics at work.

+******* Change log *******
+-Added Small Shop to Merchant item unlock sequence -Rewrote Pack Horse tooltip to add detail and improve sentence flow
+-Added Weapon Outlet to Merchant item unlock sequence
+-
 6/10/2021

 Requirements are important to learn for a few reasons.
 Requirements help pace the game's unlocks.
 Requirements help manage UI clutter by hiding